akash-podder/E-Learniverse-Django/README.md

   pip install -r requirements.txt
 ```

-if "pip" gives you version error run the following command:
+if **"pip"** gives you version error run that means your Python version is okay.
+But your **pip** version needs to be downgraded.
+For that run the following command:
 ```shell script
   pip install "pip<24"
 ```